-- Follow your physician’ instructions – attend appointments, follow their treatment plans, and take care of yourself.
+- Follow your physician’s instructions – attend appointments, follow their treatment plans, and take care of yourself.
 Ask your doctor about your condition – the diagnoses, the prognosis, and what you can do to help yourself.
 Be clear about what is related to – caused by – the collision and what is not.
 Consider whether pre-existing conditions have worsened.

 - Pay attention to your head and vision.
-You do not need to hit your head to have a concussion.
+You do not need to hit your head in order to have a concussion.
 Tell your doctors right away and every time you have a headache, confusion, lack of coordination, memory loss, nausea, vomiting, dizziness, ringing in the ears, sleepiness, or excessive fatigue; any deviation from what you normally experience.

-Truck Accidents Leading to Wrongful Death Lawsuits
+Truck Incidents Leading to Wrongful Death Lawsuits

 A fully loaded semi-trailer can be more than 70 feet long and weigh up to 80,000 pounds.
 They are clear and obvious dangers to passenger vehicles.
 Trucks often weigh 20 to 25 times as much as passenger vehicles, and they are far less maneuverable.

-Find An Experienced Trucking Accident Attorney
+Find an Experienced Trucking Accident Attorney

 If you lost a family member in a crash involving a semi-trailer or other large truck, you’re likely financially and emotionally devastated.
 Here at KBA Attorneys, our goal is to help you transition through this.
 We may be of great help to you in your financial struggle.